hypernumbers/hypernumbers-manual/contents/excel-compatible-functions/text/introduction-to-text-fns.rst

    UPPER       <upper>
    VALUE       <value>

-.. warning:: There are some functions with are similar to Excel functions but which reflect the different underlying properties of text in Hypernumbers
+.. warning:: There are some functions with are similar to Excel functions but which reflect the different underlying properties of text in Vixo

 .. toctree::
    :maxdepth: 1